burstein-lab/famus/README.md

 - --device - cpu/cuda
 - --models - space-separated list of model names to use.
 - --models-dir - directory where the models are installed.
-- --models-type - comprehensive/light - type of model to use (light may be slightly less accurate but significantly faster).
+- --model-type - comprehensive/light - type of model to use (light may be slightly less accurate but significantly faster).
 - --load-sdf-from-pickle - loads training data from pickle instead of json.
 Only usable on downloaded / trained models after running `famus-convert-sdf` for conda users or `python -m famus.cli.convert_sdf` for source code users.
 - --no-log - do not create a log file.
 - --log-dir - directory to save the log file to.